119 - The Past Times with Ronny Chieng

 Yeah, a transparent eye shield underneath, which it is said to protect the eyes from the dust,

-it has becoming qualities too, without which a a veil must not seek favor no matter how useful it may be as a screen so it it
+it has becoming qualities, too, without which a veil must not seek favor, no matter how useful it may be as a screen.
+So it's amazing that it's for dust.

-the dust really throws me for a loop in this dude your face is getting dusty yeah.
+the dust really throws me for a loop in this.
+Yeah, your face is getting dusty, yeah.

 Sure, but like, I mean, these, these want, they want driving Ferraris, you know?